hansaplast26/domoticz-rooted-toon/README.md

 Currently only basic functionality such as temperature, setpoint, thermostat program is included. more to come

-Use at your own risk
+Use at your own risk.
 Only tested with Toon v1.